Barbecues are not permitted at any of our sites.

 We have a small shop with a good selection of gifts, maps and books.
 We have a display about the canal and its history, plus free self-guided walking, cycling and horse riding leaflets and information about places to visit in the area.
-If you have been to visit us, please take a little time to complete our survey
+If you've been to visit us, please take a little time to complete our survey.

 The canal is a great place for spotting all sorts of wildlife.
 Spring wild flowers, birds and small mammals are all seen close the visitor centre.

 The Bluebank Pools section of the canal is a local nature reserve and is one of the best places to look.
 Call in at the visitor centre and let us know what you've seen.